iridium-browser/website/collections/_faq/01_browser_install_windows.md

 ---
 _**standard version**_
 1.)
 Download the installer file from [iridiumbrowser.de](https://test.iridiumbrowser.de/downloads/windows "download Iridium Browser for Windows").
 2.)
-Save the .exe file to your computer and open it.
+Save the .msi file to your computer and open it.

 _**portable version**_
 1.)
 Download the zip-file and save to your desired location.